ComparativeGenomicsToolkit/cactus/doc/cactus-update-prepare.md

 ### Adding to a branch

-This example now takes the `simGorilla` genome from the evolverPrimates [example](https://raw.githubusercontent.com/ComparativeGenomicsToolkit/cactus/master/examples/evolverPrimates.txt) and adds it to the **branch** connecting `Anc1` with `simHuman_chr6` in the evolverMammals alignment.
+This example now takes the `simGorilla` genome from the evolverPrimates [example](https://raw.githubusercontent.com/ComparativeGenomicsToolkit/cactus/master/examples/evolverPrimates.txt) and adds it to the **branch** connecting `Anc1` with `mr` in the evolverMammals alignment.
 It updates the evolverMammals alignment  at a cost of **two** Cactus alignments.
 The update procedure is a [four-fold](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/updating-alignments.md#adding-to-a-branch) step.
-First, it infers a new ancestor (labelled in this example as `ch`) between `Anc1` and `simHuman_chr6`, where `Anc1` becomes `ch`'s parent and `simHuman_chr6` becomes `ch`'s child.
-Next, the `ch` genome sequence is  created by aligning the `ch`'s children (i.e., `simHuman_chr6` and `simGorilla`) to produce the HAL-format file `ch.hal`.
-After that, another Cactus call is triggered to make the alignment among `ch` and its new siblings (`Anc1`'s children) to yield the `Anc1.hal` file.
+First, it infers a new ancestor (labelled in this example as `AncGorilla`) between `Anc1` and `mr`, where `Anc1` becomes `AncGorilla`'s parent and `mr` becomes `AncGorilla`'s child.
+Next, the `AncGorilla` genome sequence is  created by aligning the `AncGorilla`'s children (i.e., `mr` and `simGorilla`) to produce the HAL-format file `AncGorilla.hal`.
+After that, another Cactus call is triggered to make the alignment among `AncGorilla` and its new siblings (`Anc1`'s children) to yield the `Anc1.hal` file.
 In the final step, the original file `evolverMammals.hal` is updated using `halAddToBranch` (taken from the [HAL API](https://github.com/ComparativeGenomicsToolkit/hal)).
-It reads the `ch.hal` and `Anc1.hal` containing updates of `Anc1` and `mr` to patch `evolverMammals.hal`.
+It reads the `AncGorilla.hal` and `Anc1.hal` containing updates to patch `evolverMammals.hal`.

 For this example, run:
 ```
-cactus-update-prepare branch --parentGenome Anc1 --childGenome simHuman_chr6 ./evolverMammals.hal ./input.txt --cactus-prepare-options '--alignCores 4' --outDir ./steps --jobStore ./jobstore --ancestorName AncGorilla --topBranchLength 0.10
+cactus-update-prepare branch --parentGenome Anc1 --childGenome mr ./evolverMammals.hal ./input.txt --cactus-prepare-options '--alignCores 4' --outDir ./steps --jobStore ./jobstore --ancestorName AncGorilla --topBranchLength 0.10
 ```
 where:
 - `branch` indicate the `adding-to-a-branch` action